maandree/blueshift/README.md

 Blueshift is only meant to provide the mechanism for modifying the colour curves.

-provides no safe guards from making your screen unreadable (this feature [the lack of a feature] is used in the sleepmode example) or otherwise miscoloured;
+Blueshift provides no safe guards from making your screen unreadable (this feature [the lack of a feature] is used in the sleepmode example) or otherwise miscoloured;
 and Blueshift will never, officially, add support